Studded tires allowed in Washington from Nov. 1 to March 31; stud-free winter tire alternatives are legal year-round

 To check conditions and prepare for winter weather:

-- Download the WSDOT mobile app.
+- Check current travel conditions and download the WSDOT mobile app.

 - Follow WSDOT's regional and pass accounts on Twitter, the agency's Facebook site and online travel alerts.